redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ## RedStone Node
 RedStone Node is a core module in the [RedStone ecosystem](docs/REDSTONE_ECOSYSTEM.md), which is responsible for fetching data from different sources and broadcasting it to the Arweave blockchain and the RedStone cache layer.

-You can find the implementation of the redstone node in the [github.com/redstone-finance/redstone-node](https://github.com/redstone-finance/redstone-node) repository.
+You can find the implementation of the RedStone Node in the [github.com/redstone-finance/redstone-node](https://github.com/redstone-finance/redstone-node) repository.

 ### Node architecture